SuleymanovKamil/OnlineShop/README.md

 # OnlineShop
-This test app for local grocery delievery
+This is test app for local grocery delievery